Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

-The `session` object is always provided and contains:
+The `session` object is always provided and contains the same data that was provided in the request.
+Unlike requests however, it always contains:

 - `session_id`: The ID of the current session.